akaashnidhiss/akaashnidhiss/README.md

   <summary><b>Highlights — Click to see details</b></summary>

 - **AI Procurement Toolkit**
   A suite of tools that helps consultants clean and organize massive amounts of client procurement data.
-It can process half a million records in about two hours, and has been deployed across 50+ global clients.
+It can process half a million records in about two hours, and has been deployed in consulting engagements for 50+ global clients.
   Consultants now rely on it to automatically match and harmonize supplier names, materials, and spend categories.
   <b>Results:<b> Saved thousands of manual hours and ensuring consistent outputs every time.